Most Fatal Collisions in Florida happen during?

 These are some places/ times where/when drivers commonly get into accidents:

 - Neighborhoods – Common car accidents in a neighborhood include crashing into parked cars, hitting another car while backing out of a driveway, and side-swiping a car to avoid an accident.

 - Parking Lots – Lots of low-speed collisions happen in parking lots, such as 2 cars backing out of parking spaces at the same time and crashing into each other, driving way too fast and not having enough time to stop, pulling into a parking space and hitting a car parked next to it, or a car pulling out right in front of you.

 - Daily Commutes – In large, congested metropolitan areas, commuters often find themselves sitting in traffic while commuting back and forth to work.
 This can result in distracted drivers trying to take advantage of the downtime by performing other tasks, like putting on makeup, checking emails, looking at their personal devices, drinking coffee, eating, and even shaving.
 Sound dangerous?
 It is because it means drivers are not completely alert.

 - Most Dangerous Time to Drive – Late afternoon and evening between the hours of 3 p.m. and 6 p.m. (commuting hours) ranked as the most dangerous times to drive; followed by the times between 6 p.m. and midnight.
 Download Florida Drivers Guide for more details

-If you or a loved one have suffered from injury due to a car accident in South Florida- contact the auto accident attorneys at the law office of Wolf & Pravato we will answer all your questions and explain your rights.
+If you or a loved one have suffered from an injury due to a car accident in South Florida- contact the auto accident attorneys at the law offices of Wolf & Pravato we will answer all your questions and explain your rights.
 Call 1-954-633-8270 to schedule a free consultation.